M-Murdock/PEER/README.md

 - `dot_simulator_SA.py` creates a simple simulation environment in which you control a dot with arrow keys.
 This is a shared autonomy system with multiple trained policies.

-- `dot_shape_training.py` and `dot_corners_training.py` train policies for tracing shapes and moving to the corners of the screen, respectively.
+    - `trained_policies/` contains all the trained policies used in the SA system
+    - `training/` contains all the code for training the policies

 ## Resources